citusdata/citus_docs/sharding/data_modeling.rst

   );

   SELECT create_distributed_table('accounts',  'id');
-  SELECT create_distributed_table('campaigns', 'account_id');
   SELECT create_distributed_table('ads',       'account_id');
   SELECT create_distributed_table('clicks',    'account_id');

-JOINs and complex queries are supported within a tenant.
-For instance to count newly arriving clicks per campaign for account id=9700 we can join, group, and count.
+Citus provides full SQL coverage for queries that include a tenant id.
+It supports foreign key constraints as long as they include the tenant id column (see for instance the two foreign keys in the :code:`clicks` table above).
+Full-featured queries involving joins, grouping or aggregate functions work without modification as long as they filter and join by tenant id.
+For instance here is how to count newly arriving clicks per campaign for account id=9700:

 .. code-block:: postgres